ehrpg/qstar/docs/skills.md

 *&nbsp;*{.qs-s} ![](){.qstar-2sixes}
 {.dt}

-* placeholder
+* You disarm your opponent

 #### Micro Gravity #### {.dt}

-is the skill that replaces **Athletics** in micro gravity environments.
+is the skill that replaces [Athletics](#athletics) in micro gravity environments.
 It is used to manoeuvre in such weightless conditions.

 *&nbsp;*{.qs-f} ![](){.qstar-2ones}
 {.dt}